-Auditors are appointed by the shareholders at H&M's Annual General Meeting every four years.
-The auditors scrutinise the company's financial statements, the consolidated statements and the accounts, and the management of the company by the Board and Managing Director.
+Auditors are appointed by the shareholders at H&M's annual general meeting every four years.
+The auditors scrutinise the company's financial statements, the consolidated statements and the accounts, and the management of the company by the board and CEO.

-3. ELECTION COMMITTEE
+3. NOMINATION COMMITTEE

-The Election Committee is the general meeting's body that prepares the necessary information as a basis for decisions at the general meeting as regards election of the Board of Directors, Chairman of the Board, auditors and the chairman of the Annual General Meeting, fees to the Board and auditors, as well as principles for the Election Committee.
-An account of the work of the Election Committee ahead of each AGM is available in a separate document on www.hm.com/corporategovernance.
-The members of H&M's Election Committee are elected by the general meeting.
+The nomination committee is the general meeting's body for the preparation of information that will be used as a basis for decisions at the general meeting concerning election of the board of directors, the chairman of the board, the auditors and the chairman of the annual general meeting, fees to the board and auditors, as well as principles for the nomination committee.
+An account of the work of the nomination committee ahead of each AGM is available in a separate document at www.hm.com/corporategovernance.
+The members of H&M's nomination committee are elected by the general meeting.